 "God is love" I John 4:8,16

 Everything rejoices when it experiences God - and especially his truth and justice because they are what upholds Reality.
-Human and social situations light up when God comes into them, and clean up.
+Human and social situations light up when God comes into them.
 People gain hope and vision.
-Many evils would still hold sway if God (via his people, perhaps) had not come into human and social situations.

-Yahweh created it all, and all its potential, and its shape is harmonious with him.
-All created reality yearns for him.
-He rejoices in it.
-And, I believe, he gives all things their dignity.
 In Genesis 1 God pronounced all created reality Good - meaning, not just morally good, but that all works as it was intended to.
 Not just in a functional way, but with rejoicing and clean, long-satisfying fun.
+Reality rejoicing.
 (If we find God or his influence via people stifling or restraining, we have the wrong idea about God, or his people misrepresent him.
 More on these problems, and how God overcomes them, below.)

 |Pre-Fall Past||Present Era||Post-Redemption Future: Real Life|